ShawnDriscoll/TravCalc/README.rst

 **TravCalc 3.0.5b**
 ===================

+Beta testing will resume on JAN 01, 2021!

 **TravCalc 3.0.5b** is a Windows program for calculating die rolls for Mongoose Traveller 2nd Edition.
-Check the ReadMe for instructions on installing and running this program.
+Check the ReadMe in DOCS for instructions on installing and running this program.

 Notes
 -----